-VOLTZITE is a Dragos designated threat group.
+VOLTZITE is a Dragos-designated threat group.
 This threat group shares overlaps with the adversary described by the U.S. Cybersecurity and Infrastructure Security Agency (CISA) in May 2023, and the Microsoft threat group Volt Typhoon.
-VOLTZITE has been observed performing reconnaissance and enumeration of multiple U.S.-based electric companies since early 2023, and since then has targeted emergency management services, telecommunications, satellite services, and defense industrial bases.
+Dragos has observed VOLTZITE performing reconnaissance and enumeration of multiple U.S.-based electric companies since early 2023, and since then VOLTZITE has targeted emergency management services, telecommunications, satellite services, and defense industrial bases.
+VOLTZITE has demonstrated intrusions into the electric sector of the United States, where they pivoted through the IT networks of victims and exfiltrated specific OT data that is stored on assets adjacent to OT networks.
 Additionally, Dragos has discovered VOLTZITE targeting electric transmission and distribution organizations in African nations.
 VOLTZITE employs living off the land (LOTL) techniques; they use native tools available in compromised assets.
 This strategy, paired with slow and steady reconnaissance, enables VOLTZITE to avoid detection for lengthy periods of time.